Personal Overview Of 2017 And Plans For The Future

 A question was asked about why the show isn’t getting enough airtime on Cartoon Network in the United States, Daniel explains that the international market is more important which is why he’s been travelling to different locations around the world.
 The show is popular in Asia, there’s even We Bare Bears branded cosmetics in China.
 He’s also a fan of British animation including Wallace and Gromit, and during his stay in London he also met the creator of Cartoon Network’s The Amazing World of Gumball – Ben Bocquelet.

 After the Q&A, there was an opportunity to meet Daniel in person and to get an autograph, I waited until the end to give everyone else a chance, while I was waiting I talked to the presenter of Ben 10 Challenge – Nigel Clarke to talk about his new show, then I talked to Jakki Chrysler, PR officer for Turner UK to talk about what’s coming up soon on Cartoon Network.
 Eventually, I got to meet Daniel and got my autograph.
 Daniel is a such a nice guy and it was a pleasure to meet him in person!
 It was an amazing event and I hope that everyone who went to the screening enjoyed it.
 Special thanks to Cartoon Network UK and BAFTA for organising the event.

-New episodes of We Bare Bears air on Cartoon Network UK from Wednesday 1st November and air on weekdays at 4.30pm!
+New episodes of We Bare Bears air on Cartoon Network UK from Wednesday 1st November, airing on weekdays at 4.30pm!